1. Introduction and Objectives

-WIChat is an enhanced version of last year’s experimental game show app developed by HappySw for RTVE.
-The main improvement is the addition of a chatbot powered by a large language model (LLM), allowing contestants to interact and receive clues during the game.
-The app generates questions and images automatically using data from Wikidata, offering a diverse range of topics and visual content.
-It also features user registration, history tracking, and performance data, making the game more engaging and personalized.
-WIChat is a web-based platform designed to be scalable, flexible, and easily maintainable while providing an interactive, fun, and educational experience for users.
+WIChat is an enhanced version of the experimental quiz application developed last year by HappySw for RTVE.
+The main improvement is the incorporation of a chatbot powered by a large language model (LLM), allowing contestants to interact and receive hints during the game.
+The application automatically generates questions and images using data from Wikidata, offering a wide variety of topics and visual content.
+It also includes features such as user registration, individual game rankings, global rankings among all users, options to modify account data, and display of general user information.
+All of this makes the game more engaging and personalized.
+WIChat is a web platform designed to be scalable, flexible, and easy to maintain, providing an interactive, fun, and educational experience for users.

 -